 That’s how my current subscribers grade my performance.
+Just check out some of our top success stories!

 Like Eric O. He wrote to tell us:

-“Thanks for great recommendations through the Trade of the day Plus newsletter.
-I am currently up 23% in Ford Motor Company and made a solid profit today in Rocket Companies as of your recommendation.
-The stock is currently up 60% and I am up 45% at this time.
-An easy 4k profit today.”......
+“Thanks for great recommendations through the Trade of the Day Plus newsletter.
+I am currently up 23% [in two months] in Ford Motor Company and made a solid profit today in Rocket Companies as of your recommendation.
+The stock is currently up 60% and I am up 45% at this time [in one month].
+An easy $4k profit today.”

-Or Raymond G., who bought my Cleveland Cliffs recommendation back in September 2020.
-It went up 66% in about 2 months.
+Or Pamela S., who bought our Rocket Companies recommendation back in February 2021.

-Raymond decided to hang on until January and then wrote “Hey Karim, I'm still with my CLF purchase from when you first mentioned it.
-Up $8700.”

-$8,700 in just a couple months.
+Pamela was even late to sell, but according to her, she still “cleared a 60% profit” a month later.

+Our Hertz trade in September was another one.

+Daniel T. reported being up 67% in one month.

+John R. landed a 52% win.

+And Erik K. bought it... told us he was busy and rarely checked it... and then opened his account to see 79.5% in two months!

-That’s the type of results I’m aiming for with Trade of the Day Plus.
+Those are the types of results we’re aiming for with Trade of the Day Plus.

-And it got even better for the Cleveland Cliffs trade for my follower Gregory L.

-“The long side of a vertical spread on CLF recommended by my hero, Karim, back in March reached the 1096% gain mark at market close yesterday,” he says.
-“That nice round 150k number in the value column next to CLF on my positions page sure is looking good this morning!”

-Honestly I never expected anyone to call me their “hero” when I started doing this.
-But with $150k in his account I can understand why!

-And it makes me wonder… should I be getting tips for this??
-(Haha)

-Just kidding.

 Seeing people succeed and understand how life-changing it is to be a successful trader is all the reward I need.

 Like with Jasper Therapeutics in October.

-We recommended it on October 7 and by the 13th closed out a top gain of 100%.
+We recommended it on October 7, and by October 13, we closed out a partial top gain of 100%.

-Peter H. said “Watched your video over the weekend, bought it yesterday @ 8.14.
+Peter H. said, “Watched your video over the weekend, bought it yesterday at $8.14.
 And it's OMG today.”

 OMG is right.